DONATE NOW

 The practice of the works of mercy generates grace for those who practice them.
 The Gospel of Luke relates the words of Jesus: "Give, and it will be given to you".
 So with the works of mercy we do the Will of God, we give something of ourselves to others and the Lord promises us that he will also give us what we need.

-On the other hand, performing works of mercy is a way of compensating and restoring our soul for our sins already forgiven in the sacrament of reconciliation. the confession.
-Performing good works such as, of course, the Works of Mercy.
+On the other hand, performing works of mercy is a way to compensate and restore our soul for our sins already forgiven in the sacrament of confession.
+By performing good works as are, of course, the Works of Mercy.
 "Blessed are the merciful, for they shall obtain mercy."
 Mt.5, 7.

 Moreover, the Works of Mercy help us to advance on the road to Heaven, because they make us similar to Jesus, our model, who taught us how our attitude towards others should be.
 In Matthew we find the following words of Christ: "Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break in and steal: but lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break in and steal.
 For where your treasure is, there will your heart be also".